ahull002/sb_guided_capstone_financial_pipeline/README.md

 - Prior day closing price
 - 30-minute moving average trade price (Average price over the past 30 minutes, constantly updated.
 This is a common indicator which smooths the price trend and cuts down noise.)

-As a data engineer, you are asked to build a data pipeline that produces a dataset including the above indicators for the business analysts.
+In this project we have been asked to build a data pipeline that produces a dataset including the above indicators for the business analysts.

 ## How to use this?